BITSS/Citations/data_entry/reference_coding_protocol.md

  + `link`: The reference provides a URL
  + `name`: The reference mentions the name of a dataset, an institution or website without providing a URL
+ + `paper`: The reference is a citation to a paper.

 ### How do I classify the matches?
 If a match is not a reference to the data or code used in the article, it is irrelevant.
 We code this as `0`.

 If a match is a reference, classify it along the 3 dimension mentioned above using underscores `_` as separators.
 If a reference is partial, add `partial`.

 In total there are 13 possible values.
-Some examples:
+Some selected examples:

 + `data_full_link`: Reference provides a URL to *all* of the data used in the article
 + `data_partial_link`: Reference provides a URL to parts of the data, e.g. certain variables, used in the article